-The purpose of this memorandum is to identify the critical environmental constraints and the level of impact analysis that will be required for alternative alignment options for construction of a new bridge across the Sacramento River between the City of West Sacramento and the City of Sacramento.
+The purpose of this Environmental Considerations memorandum is to identify the critical environmental constraints and the level of impact analysis that will be required for alternative alignment options for construction of a new bridge across the Sacramento River between the City of West Sacramento and the City of Sacramento (Cities).
 This memorandum will be used to support the Broadway Bridge Feasibility Study being prepared for the project.
-At the time of writing the memorandum, three alignments were under consideration.
-The City of West Sacramento recently added a fourth alignment to the analysis, which will be incorporated in the final version of the memo.